 At the hotel

 Slinky spa with gym, sauna, steam room and spa baths, library, gardens, WiFi throughout.
 In rooms: flatscreen TV, iPod dock and Bose speakers, minibar, Nespresso coffee machine.
-In Club rooms, you’ll have a daily-replenished minibar, laundry service, a daily in-room aperitif, priority reservations at the hotel’s eateries, a daily RMB300 food and drinks credit, and discounts on limousine transfers, personal training, health club kit and spa treatments.
+In rooms, you’ll have a TV, free WiFi, a Bose sound system with docking station, a Nespresso coffee machine, a safe and a minibar.

 Our favourite rooms

 Although not the biggest abodes, we love the corner Grand Studios, which have expansive views of the park and city from the king-size bed, living area and bath tub.
 There’s also a lovely window seat with a tea set at the ready.
 All of these polished pads are filled with an astute mix of modern dark wood furniture, Han Dynasty statues and incense holders, slender lamps and sliding silk screens.
 Tech-heads will love the home cinema system.

 The slender 25m infinity pool is tiled with slate and teal mosaic and flanked by a row of oversized day-beds.
 Lofty picture windows look out over the park.